 The United States Supreme Court (“SCOTUS”) held oral arguments this week on Facebook, Inc. v.
 Duguid.
 The Justices are being asked to provide the definitive answer on the TCPA’s ATDS definition.
 For years, what dialing equipment qualifies as an automatic telephone dialing system (“ATDS”) for purposes of the Telephone Consumer Protection Act (“TCPA”) has been a moving target.
 Following this week’s oral arguments, SCOTUS is at long last poised to definitively answer the question.

-How might SCOTUS decide the TCPA ATDS definition based on the oral argument?
+How might the Supreme Court decide the TCPA ATDS definition based on the oral argument?

 It is often a fool’s errand trying to predict how SCOTUS might rule on a given issue.
 However, the oral argument was largely promising for those hoping that the Court will use this opportunity to reign in the ever-expanding reach of the TCPA.